SwiftGGTeam/the-swift-programming-language-in-chinese/Sources/TSPL/TSPL.docc/LanguageGuide/OpaqueTypes.md

 doesn't allow for the type erasure that happens when you use the protocol as a type.

-Using a protocol type as the return type for a function gives you the flexibility to return any type that conforms to the protocol.
+Using a boxed protocol type as the return type for a function gives you the flexibility to return any type that conforms to the protocol.
 However, the cost of that flexibility is that some operations aren't possible on the returned values.
-The example shows how the `==` operator isn't available --- it depends on specific type information that isn't preserved by using a protocol type.
+The example shows how the `==` operator isn't available --- it depends on specific type information that isn't preserved by using a boxed protocol type.

 Another problem with this approach is that the shape transformations don't nest.
 The result of flipping a triangle is a value of type `Shape`, and the `protoFlip(_:)` function takes an argument of some type that conforms to the `Shape` protocol.
-However, a value of a protocol type doesn't conform to that protocol;
+However, a value of a boxed protocol type doesn't conform to that protocol;
 the value returned by `protoFlip(_:)` doesn't conform to `Shape`.
 This means code like `protoFlip(protoFlip(smallTriangle))` that applies multiple transformations is invalid